 Let’s face it: There’s something to be said about a guy who knows exactly what he wants.
 True, a picture (or screenshot) can say a thousand words—and yes, barbers are very visual creatures indeed—but it’s always good to know your way around the basics.
-To be honest, it’s quite baffling to us girls how some guys can just go to town on certain things—basketball stats, the nuances between rare vs. medium rare, how old that whiskey really tastes like—but then just go to the corner barbershop and be satisfied with “just a little off the top, thanks.”
-Hey, if you can describe how you want your steak cooked to exactly your preference (complete with how creamy you want your spinach), you owe it to yourself to know some essential barbershop terms.
-Because unlike a bad restaurant, you have to live with a bad haircut for much longer.
+Hey, if you want a fresh cut done just the way you want it, you owe it to yourself to know some essential barbershop terms.
+Because you’re the one who has to live with the outcome.

 Let’s life-skill the heck out of this, shall we boys?
 Read on:

 The clipper is the electric razor barbers and hairstylists use to shave your hair.
 Especially effective with buzz cuts, tapers and fades, the use of a clipper requires a moderate amount of skill as the clipper guards (the number/level of shortness, see below) are pretty straightforward to use, given that you know how short you want to go.

 When figuring out barbershop terms, it’s best to know that clipper guards go by size, or clips.
 Each has a specific limit that usually goes by fractions of an inch.
 Depending on the brand of clippers your barber uses, clips generally start from 0 (almost skinhead but with tiny fuzz) to 8 (1”).
 Knowing your way around clips can help take the guesswork out from your haircut and make the process—and desired result—clearer for all parties.